Manab Adhikar Sangram Samiti

 Manab Adhikar Sangram Samiti (MASS) (Assamese মানৱ অধিকাৰ সংগ্ৰাম সমিতি) is a regional non-profit human rights NGO in Assam.
 It was founded in 1991 by Parag Kumar Das along with a group of intellectuals and journalists of Assam.
 The present chairman is Ajit Kumar Bhuyan and its headquarters is at Bamunimoidam, Guwahati.

-The NGO has been working on protection and promotion of human rights both civil and political, human rights education and mass mobilization, resistance and documentation of human rights violations.
-It also challenges the alleged human rights violations in Assam by the Indian Army, paramilitary forces and state police.
+The NGO has been working on protection and promotion of human rights and civil liberties, human rights education and mass mobilization, resistance and documentation of human rights violations.
+It also documents and challenges the alleged human rights violations in Assam by the Indian Army, paramilitary forces and state police.